infinitecoder1729/mnist-dataset-classification/README.md

 1. Working on making graphical representation of useful data such as Loss vs Epoch Number etc.
 2. Looking to test with different algorithms to strike a balance between training time and accuracy.
+3. A Jupyter Notebook containing the outputs of the code would also be uploaded

 ### Contributions, Suggestions, and inputs on graphical representation for better understanding are welcome.